 Gift in Memoriam, One Time Gifts, and Reoccurring Giving

 A special way to give tribute to the memory of a loved one is an in-memoriam gift.
 These gifts celebrate the memory of an individual that has touched your life.
-You can mail your one-time gift of a check or money order, payable to Raptor Research Foundation, Inc., to the address above or via credit card at the Ornithological Societies of America (OSNA) website.
+You can mail your one-time gift of a check or money order, payable to Raptor Research Foundation, Inc., to the address above.
 The Foundation can also help you establish reoccurring giving payments.

 Gifts of Closely Held Stock or Marketable Securities

 Gifts of appreciated stock or securities (held long-term) to Raptor Research Foundation, Inc. are especially advantageous as you may be able to avoid paying capital gains if you gift your appreciated stocks or securities before those stocks or securities are sold.
 Additionally, gifting stock or securities allows you to fulfill your gifting without impacting your liquid assets.
 You may make a gift of closely held stock by mail, by transferring ownership using stock certificates pursuant to the terms of the entity’s bylaws/operating agreement/partnership agreement.
 You may make a gift of marketable securities by notifying your bank or broker of your wish to transfer certain marketable securities to the account of Raptor Research Foundation, Inc.